MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 By choosing **Show all builds** you will get a flyout that provides more details, such as the build number, the update channel that the build came from, the number of devices on that build, and the support status of that build.
 You can also easily get to a filtered view of all devices that have an unsupported build of Office, so that you can take action on them.

 ## Channels insight

 The **Channels** insight shows you the number of builds in your environment by update channel and their support status.
 Choosing **Show all channels** will show you a flyout with additional information.
 From the flyout, you can select a given update channel to see a list of devices configured to use that update channel.

 ## Devices insight

-The **Devices** insight shows you a breakdown by architecture (32-bit versus 64-bit) of Office installed on devices in your organization.
+The **Devices** insight shows you a breakdown by Office architecture (32-bit versus 64-bit) for the devices in your organization.
 To see more information about your devices, choose **Show all devices**.
 From there, you can select any device in the table to show a flyout with additional information about that specific device.
 The main device table can be filtered by clicking on each column header.
 You can also export the full list of devices from this view.

 The flyout for a specific device shows the following information: